 A Nationally Recognized Expert

 If you are looking for an advisor who is on the cutting-edge of the latest trends in investing and financial planning, you have come to the right place.
 While many advisors boast about keeping up-to-date on the latest academic research, Dr. Lach creates it.
-He has multiple publications in peer-reviewed academic journals and has been sourced as a subject-matter expert for over 11 college-level textbooks by leading publishers such as McGraw-Hill and John Wiley & Sons, Inc. He has also been interviewed and quoted by leading media outlets such as The Wall Street Journal, CNBC, and Kiplinger.
-In addition, Patrick is also a contributor for The Wall Street Journal as a Wealth Expert.
+He has multiple publications in peer-reviewed academic journals and has been sourced as a subject-matter expert for over 11 college-level textbooks by leading publishers such as McGraw-Hill and John Wiley & Sons, Inc. He has also been interviewed and quoted by leading media outlets such as The Wall Street Journal, CNBC, CNNMoney, and Kiplinger’s Personal Finance.
+In addition, Patrick is also a contributor for The Wall Street Journal as a WSJ Wealth Expert.
 You can view Prof. Lach’s past articles from The Wall Street Journal here.

 The Heart of a Teacher